piyalidas10/Javascript-Interview-Questions-Mylists/README.md

 <p>

 ####
-Hoisting means it will bring all the declaration on top, not the assignment.
-So if you have var x is equal to 9, nine remains that only.
+In JavaScript, hoisting refers to the built-in behavior of the language through which declarations of functions, variables, and classes are moved to the top of their scope – all before code execution.
 Hoisting only happen with var and function keywords.

   console.log(x);
   var x = 9;